jivak1/PythonDockerManagmentTool/README.md

 - Deployed Grafana to Kubernetes using helm
 - Created a nodeport serviceeee to expose to localhost
-- Set up a dashboard to monitor cluster information(memory, cpu, working nodes)
+- Set up a dashboard to monitor cluster information(memory, cpu, working nodes...)